-- cannot be determined due to low abundances
+\ - cannot be determined due to low abundances

 Australian Bass in the Thomson and Macalister river systems are at the outermost extent of their natural range.
 Historically they occurred no further west than Wilsons Promontory.
 Australian Bass are an important recreational species.
 The population is aided by stockings.
 Australian Grayling were once widespread across coastal Victoria, including these rivers.
 Changes to flow regimes and barriers impact this species.
-The detection of Australian Grayling in five of the six years indicates that management measures such as environmental flows are benefiting the population.
+Their detection in six of the seven years of surveys indicates that management measures such as environmental flows are benefiting the population.

-Non-target species

-The non-target fish species that have been incidentally recorded in the Thomson and Macalister rivers during NFRC surveys since 2017 are:.
+Non-target species The non-target fish species incidentally recorded in NFRC surveys since 2017 are:.

-Large-bodied native species Surveys have recorded Black Bream, Estuary Perch, Golden Perch, Longfinned Eel, River Garfish, Sea Mullet, Short-finned Eel, Tupong and Yellow-eye Mullet.
+Large-bodied native species Surveys have recorded Black Bream, Estuary Perch, Golden Perch, Long-finned Eel, Pouched Lamprey, River Garfish, Sea Mullet, Shortfinned Eel, Tupong and Yellow-eye Mullet.
 Five of these species (Black Bream, Estuary Perch, River Garfish, Sea Mullet and Yellow-eye Mullet) are estuarine.
-Long-finned and Short-finned Eel and Tupong are diadromous species found throughout coastal Victoria.
-Golden Perch, a translocated species in these rivers, has been detected in the lower Thomson River in three of the six years.
+Long-finned and Short-finned Eel, Pouched Lamprey and Tupong are diadromous species found throughout coastal Victoria.